 The Emergency Response Team (ERT) is comprised of University personnel representing various offices or areas of expertise.
 In many cases not all members of the team will be notified of an emergency, as their areas of expertise may not be involved.
 The offices and areas represented on the Emergency Response Team include:

 - The Department of Public Safety: In most cases, the representative will be the director of Public Safety, who is responsible for assessing the severity of the emergency and for assisting in coordinating the efforts of the team and any outside agencies.

-- The Office of University Relations: The Vice President for University Relations will be notified when vital information must be disseminated to the University community or whenever the emergency is likely to attract outside news media coverage.
-Working closely with the Department of Public Safety, the Office of University Relations will be the only agency to provide official information to the news media and other outside agencies.
+- The Office of Marketing and Communications: The Vice President for Marketing and Communications will be notified when vital information must be disseminated to the University community or whenever the emergency is likely to attract outside news media coverage.
+Working closely with the Department of Public Safety, the Office of Marketing and Communications will be the only agency to provide official information to the news media and other outside agencies.